laurivosandi/certidude/README.rst

-Whenever a wired or wireless connection is brought up, the dispatcher invokes ``certidude`` in order to generate RSA keys, submit CSR, fetch signed certificate, create NetworkManager configuration for the VPN connection and finally to bring up the VPN tunnel as well.
+Whenever a wired or wireless connection is brought up, the dispatcher invokes ``certidude`` in order to generate RSA keys, submit CSR, fetch signed certificate, create NetworkManager configuration for the VPN connection.

 Development